8r14z/coding-interview-prep/README.md

 We can use Dijkstra’s algorithm for shortest paths for graphs with negative weights – one idea can be, calculate the minimum weight value, add a positive value (equal to absolute value of minimum weight value) to all weights and run the Dijkstra’s algorithm for the modified graph.

+#### Directed Acyclic Graph (DAG)
+Can't have negative cycle
+1. Topologically sort the DAG.
+Path from u to v implies that u is before v in the linear ordering.
+2. One pass over vertices in topologically sorted order relaxing each edge that leaves each vertex.

+Θ(V + E) time

 ### 17. Bellman-Ford
 Bellman-Ford can detect negative cycle and report.
 Bellman-Ford is different from Dijkstra that it can work with negative-weight or negative cycle, it wont give the answer for such cases as the answer will be wrong anw, but report if there is a fraud detected (-w, -c)